 In high security areas, ECal modules may pose a security risk since it may contain sensitive user data if an ECal characterization has ever been performed.
 To erase this data, an ECal Data Wipe Utility has been developed which will destroy all user data per US DoD 5220.22-M. This program will also allow you to save and recall all user characterizations to a hard drive.
-Newer versions can now display the memory size and dump all memory to a file for security purposes.
+Version 3.27 now also works on the newer N755x ECals.
 This utility must be run on the PNA/PXI.
 If run on the PNA, it requires FW Rev A.03.50 or above.
 Download this self-extracting zipped utility which contains both the program and instructions.
 Execute it on the PNA (as an administrator) and it will extract the files to the Service directory.
 This version is now compatible with new B models PNAs.

 ECal Module Security Wipe Stand-Alone for PC